battery-degradation-prediction/battery_degradation_prediction/README.md

 ## **Getting Started**
 ***
 ### How to clone this repository to your local computer
- 1. Open a terminal, and change the current working directory to the desired path you would like to clone our repository to.
+ 1. Open a terminal and change the current working directory to the desired path you would like to clone our repository to.

 ```
 $ cd Desired_Path
 ```
-A hypotheical path is provided below for demenstraive purposes, wherein we first create a new directory using `mkdir`, called "Battery_Degredation_Prediction".
-Next we change to that directroy using `cd` followed by the directory name.
+A hypothetical path is provided below for demonstrative purposes, wherein we first create a new directory using `mkdir`, called "Battery_Degradation_Prediction".
+Next we change to that directory using `cd` followed by the directory name.
 Finally, we then print the working directory path using `pwd` (*then hit enter*) to confirm our desired location:

 ```
-$ mkdir Battery_Degredation_Prediction
+$ mkdir Battery_Degradation_Prediction
 ```
 ```
-$ cd Battery_Degredation_Prediction
+$ cd Battery_Degradation_Prediction
 ```
 ```
 $ pwd
-/home/username/Battery_Degredation_Prediction
+/home/username/Battery_Degradation_Prediction
 ```

  2. Now in your desired path, copy and paste the following code below into your command line, and press enter.
  ```
  $ git clone https://github.com/battery-degradation-prediction/battery_degradation_prediction.git
  ```
 3. Success!
-You have sucessfully cloned the current versions repository to your local computer.
+You have successfully cloned the current versions repository to your local computer.
 ***
 ## **Requirements to run**
 ***
 ### Install and Run Poetry

-Poetry **<- link** is a python tool for mananging package dependencies in python, and we utlaize this tool to create a virtual enviroment (containing all required packages) to run our model.
-Therefore we need to install and run poetry.
+Poetry **<- link** is a python tool for managing package dependencies in python, and we utilize this tool to create a virtual environment (containing all required packages) to run our model.
+Therefore, you need to install and run poetry for the model to work.

 #### Installing Poetry